 What we do

-In addition to this, each term students participate in one of 23 activities across the academy.
+4 times a year we run Enrichment Days, during which students have an opportunity to participate in a subject-stretch, character building or careers education activity.
 This develops our core values of COURAGE and RESPECT.
-These include sports, cooking, art, music and mindfulness.
+Activities may include sports, cooking, art, music, university and college workshops, personal effectiveness, soft skills and employability workshops, careers fairs and guest speakers.
 There is an emphasis on team work and creativity.
-Activities are of mixed age groups and encourage new friendships and working relationships between staff and students and peers.
+Activities encourage new friendships and working relationships between staff and students and peers.

 All students will finish the activity having achieved something as part of a group and as part of a personal developmental process.